Scaling Limits of Coalescent Processes Near Time Zero: Introduction

 where $i \overset{\Pi(t)}{\sim} j$ if and only if $i,j$ are in the same block of $\Pi(t)$.
 The metric space $(E,\delta)$ is then the completion of $(\N,\delta)$.

 Notice that $\delta(i,j)$ gives the time for the most recent common ancestor of $i$ and $j$.
-Moreover it is not hard to check that $(E,\delta)$ is compact if and only if the coalescent process $\Pi$ comes down from infinity.
+Moreover it is not hard to check that $(E,\delta)$ is compact if and only if the coalescent process $\Pi$ comes down from infinity, that is for all $t >0$, $\Pi(t)$ has finitely many (non-empty) blocks.
 We call the space $(E,\delta)$ the Evans space associated to the coalescent $\Pi$.

 Let $\Lambda$ be a finite measure on $[0,1]$.
 We say that $\Lambda$ is SRV$(\alpha)$ if $\Lambda$ is strongly regularly varying with index $\alpha\in (1,2)$.
 That is when $\Lambda(dp)=f(p)\,dp$ and there exists a constant $A_\Lambda>0$ such that